benmandrew/benmandrew.github.io/_posts/2021-02-26-js-table-renderer.markdown

 <img src="{{ site.s3_path }}/js_renderer/pipeline.jpeg" class="img-fluid" style="max-width: 80%">

-The MVP matrix takes us from the model's space to <u>Clip space</u>, with unnormalised homogeneous coordinates.
-Normalising these coordinates by perspective division takes us to <u>Normalised-Device-Coordinate (NDC) space</u>, and scaling to the dimensions of the screen takes us to <u>Screen space</u>, where rasterisation can finally occur.
+The MVP matrix takes us from the model's space to *Clip space*, with unnormalised homogeneous coordinates.
+Normalising these coordinates by perspective division takes us to *Normalised-Device-Coordinate (NDC) space*, and scaling to the dimensions of the screen takes us to *Screen space*, where rasterisation can finally occur.